ec500-software-engineering/project-17-bigdata_computing_analysis/Sprint 1/readme.md

 ### Spark

+Apache Spark is an open-source distributed general-purpose cluster-computing framework.
+Originally developed at the University of California, Berkeley's AMPLab, the Spark codebase was later donated to the Apache Software Foundation, which has maintained it since.

 - A fast and general engine for large-scale data processing
 - Run programs up to 100x faster than Hadoop MapReduce in memory, or 10x faster on disk
 - DAG Engine(directed acyclic graph) optimizes workflows